ramonsolis11/RamonSolis11/README.md

 🌍 Based in Tegucigalpa, Honduras.

-💻 Proficient in programming languages such as JavaScript, React, HTML/CSS, Java, and PHP.
+💻 Proficient in programming languages such as JavaScript, Java, PHP, C# and Asp.net.

-📖 Currently, I'm on a journey to become a Data Analyst Jr.
+📖 Currently, I'm on a journey to become a DevOps.

+👨🏻‍💻 Repository showcases some of my work: https://github.com/ramonsolis11

 🎓 Graduated in Systems Engineering from Universidad Católica de Honduras.

-🎉 Passionate about web development and artificial intelligence.
+🎉 Passionate about Full Stack Web Developer and artificial intelligence.

 📫 Reach out to me at ramonsolis11@gmail.com.